 In addition, it still is difficult for many users to learn the parameters to delete old backups.
 This may take a long time but you may also use the command line incorrectly, eventually leading to irreversible data loss.

 Therefore, it's suggested to use an easier way to achive this goal.
-You could consider using GUI-based AOMEI Backupper Server to manage disk space automatically with its "Backup Scheme" feature, saving much time and effort.
+You could consider using GUI-based free backup software AOMEI Backupper Server to manage disk space automatically with its "Backup Scheme" feature, saving much time and effort.

 More flexible way to let Windows Server delete old backups automatically